 I also, many years ago before the popularity of Craig's List and Ebay, put buyers / sellers lists on my site for the purpose of connecting people of Mad-exclusive interests.
-So I'm prone to suggest trying my lists out.
+So I was prone to suggest trying my lists out.

-They don't get quite the activity that they used to (probably because of the popularity of Craig's List and Ebay), so I stopped the service in 2015.
+They didn't get the activity that they used to (probably because of the popularity of Craig's List and Ebay), so I stopped the service in 2015.

 Hope this helps a little.

 I am trying to find an issue of Mad that featured a cartoon of Alfred E. Neuman standing in a subway station with a caption that read something like "He married above his station".

 I have no other information about the particulars of the issue, except that it was most likely published 30 to 40 years ago.